yusefnapora/m1-multimc-hack/README.md

 ls ~/Minecraft/m1-multimc-hack/mcwrap.py | pbcopy
 ```

-This will expand the `~` character to the full path to your home directory (e.g. `/Users/yourname`), and put the path into your clipboard.
+This will expand the `~` character to the full path to your home directory (e.g. `/Users/yourname`), and copy the whole thing onto your clipboard using the `pbcopy` command.
 Now you can paste it into the "Wrapper Command" box.

 That's it!
 You should be able to launch the instance and run with native performance.